-A lot of time spent on the artwork of the period, including the architecture.
-The style of crafting many of the unique pieces seen throughout the church in the era is shown as artists used gold leaf to create an illusion of golden statues as well as stucco in the place of marble to restore and create more intricate scenes.
+A lot of time was spent on the artwork of the period, including the architecture.
+The style of crafting many of the unique pieces seen throughout the church in the era is shown as artists used gold leaves to create an illusion of golden statues as well as stucco in the place of marble to restore and create more intricate scenes.

 This is the first episode I had problems with as there seemed to be so much material to cover in so many places that it was hard to follow.
 All of this material is squeezed into just 40 minutes of video time.
 It’s a terrific length for Bible classes to use to study the history of Christianity in the world, but more than any other episode, the lack of depth to what is being brought up is noticeable.
 A Book List is the only bonus material and it is very helpful in providing a way to research these topics further.
-However, the I found it hard to follow thoughtfully which was one of the things I really enjoyed about the earlier episodes of this series.
+However, I found it hard to follow thoughtfully which was one of the things I really enjoyed about the earlier episodes of this series.

 The re-enactments are just as good as they have been in the past, and they are filmed in the actual locations which gave me a great sense of what it must have been like as these events unfolded.
-The cameras are also brought into places such as a museum housing old microscopes and the like when the DVD talks about the advancing of the sciences.
+The cameras are also brought into places such as a museum housing old microscopes and the like when the DVD talks about the advancement of the sciences.
 It’s a place I would never think of visiting even if I were traveling to the area, but it’s fascinating to see in the context of the times.